August 17, 1968

 She was nominated for the Satellite Award for Best Supporting Actress – Series, Miniseries or Television Film for her role as Lady Castlemaine (Barbara Villiers) in BBC One miniseries Charles II: The Power and The Passion (2003).

-She was nominated for the Critics' Choice Television Award for Best Supporting Actress in a Drama Series and a Satellite Award for Best Supporting Actress – Series, Miniseries or Television Film for her performance as Evelyn Poole (Madame Kali) in Showtime / Sky horror drama television series Penny Dreadful (2104-2015).
+She was nominated for the Critics' Choice Television Award for Best Supporting Actress in a Drama Series and the Satellite Award for Best Supporting Actress – Series, Miniseries or Television Film for her performance as Evelyn Poole (Madame Kali) in Showtime / Sky horror drama series Penny Dreadful (2104-2015).

-In a Land of Plenty (2001) BBC Two drama series in role as Mary Freeman
+In a Land of Plenty (2001) BBC Two - Mary Freeman

-She voiced Stelmaria in BBC One / HBO fantasy drama television series His Dark Materials (2019-2020).
+She voiced Stelmaria in BBC One / HBO fantasy drama series His Dark Materials (2019-2020).

 Attended Queenswood School in Hatfield, Hertfordshire.